MHerrera2005/my-portfolio-website/README.md

 ## Deployment
-The website is hosted on GitHub Pages: https://mherrera2005.github.io/my-portfolio-website/ To run locally, clone type https://michelleherreraprojects.com in a web browser.
+The website is hosted on GitHub Pages: https://mherrera2005.github.io/my-portfolio-website/ To run, type https://michelleherreraprojects.com in a web browser.

 ## Credits
 - **Background music**: "Calm Technology" by Kevin MacLeod (incompetech.com)